pschatzmann/arduino-espeak-ng/README.md

 - Sketch uses 1638633 bytes (52%) of program storage space.
 Maximum is 3145728 bytes.
 - Global variables use 120924 bytes (36%) of dynamic memory, leaving 206756 bytes for

+If you use an ESP32, don't forget to select the partition scheme Huge APP!

 ## Examples